automenta/senars8/ui/README.md

 # SeNARS IDE UI

-This is the UI component of the SeNARS (Self-Evolving Neuromorphic-Adaptive Reasoning System) IDE, built with React and Vite.
+This is the UI component of the SeNARS IDE, built with React and Vite.
 The IDE provides a comprehensive interface for interacting with NARS agents, visualizing knowledge graphs, memory, reasoning traces,